ralna/GALAHAD/doc/Python/nls_intro.rst

 The generic adaptive cubic regularization method is described in detail in

   C. Cartis,  N. I. M. Gould and Ph.
-L. Toint, ``Adaptive cubic regularisation methods for unconstrained optimization.
+L. Toint, ''Adaptive cubic regularisation methods for unconstrained optimization.
   Part I: motivation, convergence and numerical results'' *Mathematical Programming* **127(2)** (2011) 245--295,

-and uses ``tricks'' as suggested in
+and uses ''tricks'' as suggested in

   N. I. M. Gould, M. Porcelli and Ph.
-L. Toint, ``Updating the regularization parameter in the adaptive cubic regularization algorithm''.
+L. Toint, ''Updating the regularization parameter in the adaptive cubic regularization algorithm''.
   *Computational Optimization and Applications* **53(1)** (2012) 1--22.